Skip to content

 calculate_grvi(optical: xarray.Dataset) -> xarray.DataArray

-Calculate GRVI (Green Red Vegetation Index) from an xarray Dataset containing spectral bands.
+Calculate GRVI (Green Red Vegetation Index) from spectral bands.

 Parameters: